nshkrdotcom/mcp_client/docs/design/MVP_SPEC.md

 ```
 ConnectionSupervisor (rest_for_one)
   ├─ Transport (worker)
+  ├─ StatelessSupervisor (Task.Supervisor)  # for :stateless tool execution
   └─ Connection (worker)
 ```
 - See: ADR-0002
 - Supervisor always starts Transport first, Connection second
 - Connection never spawns its own transport; it receives the PID in `init/1`
 - Failure cascade: if Transport dies, both children restart; if Connection dies, only Connection restarts
+- Stateless task supervisor is placed between Transport and Connection so it restarts alongside Connection but does not take the transport down on crash.

 ### 1.2 State Machine